Nkosi Nkululeko is a brilliant new poetic voice from Harlem, who’s carefully crafted works explodes when he delivers his passionate performances.

 Diverse and multicultural speakers, crossing cultural boundaries for greater understanding

-Immigration is one of the most hotly-debated issues of our time.
-Internationally-acclaimed immigrant and undocumented alien-rights activist and founder of Border Angels, he brings to the forefront stories of those often forgotten in this fight for social justice.
+Internationally acclaimed activist and advocate for immigrants, founder of Border Angels, he brings to the forefront stories of those often forgotten in this fight for social justice.